chembl/surechembl-data-client/README.md

     src/update.py

-The update script is designed for two specific tasks:
+The update script is designed three related tasks:

 * To load 'back file' data to pre-populate the database with historic records
 * To load 'front file' data on a daily basis
+* To load manually downloaded chemistry data files into the database

 Back file loading should be performed once for each historic year, while front-file loading should be performed every day.
+Manual loading can be used to selectively load chemistry data files.
+Under typical operating scenarios, only the first two tasks will be needed.

 The script requires a number of parameters.
 These are parsed and documented by Python's argparse library, so a usage statement can be found by running the script with the -h argument.